About the California Bill of Sale

 - Pick one up at your local DMV office by requesting a printed copy of the form.

 - Visit the California DMV’s website and download a bill of sale.
-You can then print it out and complete it with the buyer of the vehicle.
+You can then print it out and complete it with the buyer of the vehicle, this will be counted as a valid California vehicle bill of sale.

 What Information Do I Need for the Bill of Sale?